Part Four – Smart Money

 In Atlas Shrugged, Ayn Rand also told a different story of an heiress.
 Dagny Taggart too was largely self-educated, but unlike Isabel Archer, Dagny had begun putting her knowledge to work at an early age.
 Dagny had decided by the time she was nine to run the Taggart Transcontinental Railroad, the company she and her brother inherited by way of the founder, her grandfather Nathaniel Taggart.
 At 16 she took a job on the railroad as a night operator, working nights so that she could study engineering during the day.
 She worked her way through the ranks to Vice President of Operations, and she ran the railroad in all but name, while her brother, James, a crony capitalist, held the position of President.
 Dagny ran the railroad for profit, for money.
 She understood that she was part of “the aristocracy of money. . . . the only real aristocracy, if people understood what it means, which they don’t.”
 It was an aristocracy based on the achievements of people who understood the value of money.

 Dagny was arguably an innocent here, and as an innocent she was able to assess the value of the luxury in her midst.
 Dagny was disappointed by the gala, however, not because the elegance of the setting fell short, but because she had hoped to be among others who valued the night as much as she did.
+Rand's characters are frequently criticized as unfeeling, but it was Dagny who wondered why everyone around her was numb.
 The other guests were unable to rise to the occasion.
-The gala for them was a nonevent, and its beauty was lost.
-Accustomed to elegance, they’d grown to feel entitled to it, even though they had long ago lost sight of the value of the work required to get it.
-As a result, they no longer distinguished the mundane from the extraordinary.
-They thoughtlessly accepted that the party would be luxurious and abdicated their responsibility to think and judge and value: “The things you were talking about,” Dagny admitted to her mother after the party ended, “The lights and the flowers.
+The gala for them was a nonevent, and its beauty was lost: “The things you were talking about,” Dagny admitted to her mother after the party ended, “The lights and the flowers.
 Do they expect those things to make them romantic, not the other way around?”
 Her mother asked her to explain further, and Dagny continued, “There wasn’t a person there who enjoyed it,” she said, her voice lifeless, “or who thought or felt anything at all.
 They moved about, and they said the same dull things they say anywhere.
 I suppose they thought the lights would make it brilliant.”
 This insight made even her mother nervous, and she counseled Dagny to brush it off: “Darling, you take everything too seriously.
 One is not supposed to be intellectual at a ball.
 One is simply supposed to be gay.”
 Dagny agreed that the proper response to a ball was gaiety, but she questioned her mother’s premise.
 If you can’t bring your brain to a gala event, why go?
 “How?
 By being stupid?”
-Dagny sneered.
+Dagny asked.

 Ayn Rand had no trouble reconciling money and culture in Atlas Shrugged.
 She wrote objectively about the importance of money and she defended the making of it.
 In what is affectionately known as “the money speech,” for example, the copper titan Francisco d’Anconia explained to a roomful of Jamesian-like bores the meaning of money, the meaning of capitalist America, and the cultural superiority not of the old-world aristocrat but of the American industrialist.
 In the following excerpt, Francisco explained that the culture that understood the value of things was the highest culture humans could reach: